• Skip to primary navigation

 I didn't know I had one when I bought my home.
 This is intended to bring the humidity level of the whole house up.
 This humidifier is attached to your furnace and humidifies the air of a forced-air furnace.
 If it's not working, make sure you have the water to the humidifier turned on.

-Also, there are filters that need to be changed regularly.
+Also, some filters need to be changed regularly.
 If they aren't, they don't absorb the water that runs over the filter.

 I've not recently installed one but was told it's about $600 (unconfirmed amount).
 You would call the company that maintains your HVAC system for this.